-Doctor of Ministry (DMin) Four Options
+Doctor of Ministry (DMin) Six Options

 The Doctor of Ministry (DMin) is the highest degree awarded by the Seminary.
 Students have the option of pursuing a general Doctor of Ministry degree.
-They also may purse a specialization in Pastoral Theology and Care, a specialization in Leadership Ministry, a specialization in Community Advocacy and Social Justice Ministry, or a specialization in Clinical Pastoral Education Supervision.
-All four options are a thirty-three hour program comprised of three major components: seminars, supervision, and a ministry project.
+They also may purse a specialization in Pastoral Theology and Care, a specialization in Leadership Ministry, a specialization in Community Advocacy and Social Justice Ministry, a specialization in Clinical Pastoral Education Supervision or a specialization in Homiletics/Preaching.
+All six options are a thirty-three hour program comprised of three major components: seminars, supervision, and a ministry project.
 The DMin degree is awarded upon the satisfactory completion of 33 credit hours.
 Promotion to candidacy is granted after the successful completion of three seminars and six electives, including one elective in either the Area of Biblical Studies or the Area of Theology and Social Ethics and an elective course in Research Methodology.
-The DMin degree is designed to be completed in a minimum of three years and a maximum of seven years.
+The DMin degree is designed to be completed in a minimum of three years and a maximum of six years.